BenR1312/mable_banking_service/README.md

 ## Description

-This is a simple banking service that allows the processing of transactions between accounts.
+This is a simple banking api service that allows the processing of transactions between accounts.
 Only processing Transactions via a csv file being passed to the API will be allowed, any other actions will not be supported such as creating new accounts.
+No UI exists for this application, if a UI is desired please reach out and i will happily make some changes to support a ui.

 ## Requirements